 The transport work which is performed when a vehicle carries a certain amount of goods over a definite distance.

 Journeys with load (from unladen vehicle to unladen vehicle)

 EU's Standard Goods Nomenclature for Transport Statistics (NST 2007)

 Name: Transport by vans and small lorries

 Division for Energy, Environmental and Transport Statistics

 Frequency: Similar surveys are intended to be carried out every five years.
 Timeliness: The statistics are published within six months of the end of the statistical year.

 The purpose of the statistics is to describe the transport performances of Norwegian vans and small lorries.
 Vans and small lorries constitute a transport segment with increasing importance for the transport of goods on Norwegian roads, particularly in the cities.

 The statistics on transport by vans and small lorries were established in 2009, based on a sample survey conducted in each quarter of 2008.
-The development of the statistics was partly financed by the Norwegian Ministry of Transport and Communications (MTC).
-The statistics succeed a similar survey conducted by the Norwegian Institute of Transport Economics in 2003 (ITE).
+The development of the statistics was partly financed by the Ministry of Transport and The Norwegian Public Roads Administration.
+The statistics succeed a similar survey conducted by the Norwegian Institute of Transport Economics in 2003.

-The statistics are primarily used in transport planning and transport models by public authorities and research institutes (MTC, the Norwegian Directorate of Public Roads (DPR), ITE, Statistics Norway).
+The statistics are primarily used in transport planning and transport models by public authorities and research institute.
 Transport organisations and transport companies are also main users.
 In Statistics Norway the figures are also included in energy and emission analysis of the Norwegian transport sector.